Why Repose Gray from Sherwin Williams is so versatile and works in almost every room!

 Repose Gray is a super neutral color that can be used around the home, especially in the common areas of the home (e.g. Living room, dining room, kitchen, family room, entryway, hallways, etc.) But sometimes you want to mix things up for the bedrooms or bathrooms or other areas.

 My top 2 choices for contrasting colors are 1) Sea Salt SW 6204 (a dusty green) and 2) Upward SW 6239 (dusty blue).
 These two colors in particular work well because they are light and have gray undertones.
-But, there are many other shades that share similar characteristics (See 21 Blue Gray Paint Shades).
+You can get the samples of those here and here.
+And, there are many other shades that share similar characteristics (See 21 Blue Gray Paint Shades).

 In addition to these colors, I have found that Repose Gray works well with whites, navy, most blues, some soft greens (e.g. Rainwashed, Sea Salt), many aquas an even pinks.
 It’s a very versatile color.